andreped/super-ml-pets/README.md

 Training has also been tested with [GitHub Codespaces](https://github.com/features/codespaces) and [Google Colab](https://colab.research.google.com/).
 A demonstration of model training can be seen in [this gist](https://colab.research.google.com/gist/andreped/cc0789bd711874f792c0991978b2f981/super-ml-pets-test.ipynb).

+**Disclaimer:** We recommend using **Windows for deployment** as the UNIX-based systems require root permissions to launch the program out-of-the-box.

 ## Getting started

 1. Clone the repo: